grahamedwards/ImpactChron.jl/README.md

 ```julia
 help?> thermochron_metropolis
 ```

+The full Documentation for ImpactChron.jl is available at https://grahamedwards.github.io/ImpactChron.jl/dev.

 ## Example
 An example notebook to show how to use the major features of the package will be available soon!